3N-VOY/network_chatapp/README.md

 # Network_chatapp
-This project implements a multi-client chat application in Python, featuring RSA asymmetric encryption for secure communication and SSL for encryption during socket communication.
+This project implements a multi-client chat application in Python, featuring RSA asymmetric encryption for secure communication and SSL for secure socket communication.
 The application utilizes threading for handling multiple clients concurrently.

 # Features
 ## Server-side Features